cthit/2d-platform-game-it/README.md

 Creating new tiles is probably the easiest modification you can do to the game altough a custom level is probably required to use the new tiles.

-In the tile mode.
-Instead of "blocksize", you define how many tiles should be visible height- and width wise.

-This is done using the attributes X-span and Y-span.

-The X and Y values are used to offset the tiling grid.

-Add some info about Camera and GUI in the README

 To create a new tile you simply have to create a new folder with the name of the tile (in lowercase letters only) and then put an image with the name of the tile in that folder. example for tile named Stone: